DeryckJackson/Registrar.Solution/README.md

 * in command line use the command 'git clone (GitHub url)'
 * open the program in a code editor
 * in MySql Workbench select _Data Import/Restore_ from the Administration tab
-* in import options select _Import from Self-Contained File_, and navigate to megan_hepner.sql in the root directory of this project
+* in import options select _Import from Self-Contained File_, and navigate to registrar.sql in the root directory of this project
-* The following is the code snippet from the megan_hepner.sql file <br>
+* The following is the code snippet from the registrar.sql file <br>

-CREATE DATABASE  IF NOT EXISTS `megan_hepner`;
+CREATE DATABASE  IF NOT EXISTS `registrar`;
-USE `megan_hepner`;
+USE `registrar`;

 DROP TABLE IF EXISTS `clients`;
 CREATE TABLE `clients` (